 Society matters is a podcast from the School of Social Sciences and Humanities (SSH) at Aston University.
 The podcast series, presented by journalist Steve Dyson, explores some of the fascinating work of academics within the School on current societal matters that shape our world and the way that people live.

-Episode 5 - How storytelling is helping dementia sufferers
+Episode 5 - How storytelling is helping people with dementia

-Dr Stephen Fay, a lecturer in Spanish at Aston's School of Social Sciences and Humanities, describes how a new narrative therapy project carried out via Zoom in Latin America has improved dementia sufferers' lives.
+Dr Stephen Fay, a lecturer in Spanish at Aston's School of Social Sciences and Humanities, describes how a new narrative therapy project carried out via Zoom in Latin America has improved the lives of people with dementia.
 He's hoping to spread the work to Cuba and bring it back to the West Midlands.

 Release date: Wednesday 14th April 2021